 Do nappies come in different sizes?

 Some do, yes.
-Most come in birth to potty (BTP) sizing so they will fit from around 10-35lb.
+Most come in birth to potty (one-size) option so they will fit from around 10-35lb.
 They have rise poppers on the front to adjust the length as your baby grows.
-There are also newborn nappies for smaller or premature babies and plus sizes for larger children who grow out of BTP before potty training.
+There are also newborn nappies for smaller or premature babies and plus sizes for larger children who grow out of one-size before potty training.

 There are also some brands that offer sized nappies so you have size 1, 2, 3, 4 and sometimes 5 and you would need to buy each size as your baby grows.